CrimsonGlacier/DockerMSSQLPageCounter/README.md

 find the "sql1" IPv4Address and copy it to a notepad, the cidr notation does not need to be copied

-navigate to /setup files/ and right click on main.py and open in notepad in the section where it says:
+navigate to /setup files/ and right click on main.py and open in notepad.
+In the section where it says:

-1. def connection():
+    def connection():
-   - server = '172.17.0.2,1433'
+    server = '172.17.0.2,1433'
-     - ...
+    ...
-       - password = '<password hehere>'
+    password = '<password hehere>'

 replace the server ip address with the sql1 IPv4Address you copied down earlier, keep the port number 1433 and save the file
         replcae the password with the password you created for the SA_PASSWORD env variable